 Although bullying is not rare, it is important to acknowledge that some conflicts between children are to be expected.
 Single episodes of rejection, nastiness, random acts of intimidation, hostility, or mutual disagreements are not considered bullying.

-Even if your child is not experiencing bullying themselves, there are ways in which they can help peers around them who may be experiencing it.
-Although a bystander is not actively taking part in the bullying, some might think that knowing but doing nothing about it is just as harmful.
+Even if your child is not experiencing bullying themselves, they can help peers around them who may be experiencing it.
+Although a bystander is not actively taking part in the bullying, knowing about it and doing nothing about it can be just as harmful.

 The change from bystander to upstander (someone who recognises when something is wrong and acts to make it right), can be a simple one.
 Speaking to a teacher, school counsellor or trusted adult about what they saw can often the best first step in stopping the cycle of bullying.

 * Mullis, I.V.S., Martin, M.O., & Foy, P. (with Olson, J.F., Preuschoff, C., Erberber, E., Arora, A., & Galia, J.).
 (2008)